jmarucha/lsystem-rs/README.md

 ## Future Improvements

 - Additional tree generators.
-- Improved batched traversal performance, possibly parallel.
+- Improved batched traversal performance, possibly in parallel.
+- Comply to MS Windows `.scr` command line options, to use it as a screensaver.